 Message from the Interim Dean

-Welcome to the UT Southwestern School of Public Health.
+Welcome to the Peter O’Donnell Jr. School of Public Health.
 Approved by the University of Texas System Board of Regents, and endorsed and generously supported by the Texas Legislature in its 2021 session, the school will be cemented in UT Southwestern’s core research strength and reinforced through collaborations with area institutions and health systems.
 Read full message.

-The UT Southwestern School of Public Health will train the next generation of experts who will identify, predict, and address wide-scale health problems before they occur—and quickly respond to public health emergencies as they arise.
+The Peter O’Donnell Jr. School of Public Health will train the next generation of experts who will identify, predict, and address wide-scale health problems before they occur—and quickly respond to public health emergencies as they arise.